Hotmoka/hotmoka/README.md

 `new NonVoidMethodSignature(ClassType.OBJECT, "toString", ClassType.STRING)`
 instead of
 `new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING)`,
-then method `toString` would be resolved from the run-time class of `albert`, looking for the most specific implementation of `toString()`, up to the `java.lang.Object` class, which would anyway end up in running `Person.toString()`.
+then method `toString` would have be resolved from the run-time class of `albert`, looking for the most specific implementation of `toString()`, up to the `java.lang.Object` class, which would anyway end up in running `Person.toString()`.